jcsuda/recruiter-project-platform/FINAL-SUMMARY.md

 ## 🎊 Congratulations!

-Your **Recruiting Platform** is complete and ready to help you source top talent!
+Your **HireLab** platform is complete and ready to help you source top talent!

 **What you've built:**
 - Full-stack Next.js 15 application